 - Under the following circumstances, University officials may make disclosures of personally identifiable information contained in the student’s education records without the consent of the student:

-a) To officials of another college or university where the student seeks or intends to enroll on the condition that the insitution makes a reasonable effort to inform the student of the disclosure unless the student
+- To officials of another college or university where the student seeks or intends to enroll on the condition that the institution makes a reasonable effort to inform the student of the disclosure unless the student initiates the transfer.

-j) To comply with an ex parte order from the Office of the Attorney General (or designee).
+- To comply with an ex parte order from the Office of the Attorney General (or designee)

 - University officials are authorized to make necessary disclosures from student education records without the prior consent of the student in a health or safety emergency if the University official deems:

-b) The information disclosed is necessary and needed to meet the emergency; and
+- The information disclosed is necessary and needed to meet the emergency;

 All requests for disclosure under the above circumstances, where the University may disclose personally identifiable information without the student’s prior consent to third parties other than its own officials, will be referred to the University Registrar or the appropriate records custodian.